International Women’s Day 2020 (March 8) – Women Who Inspire Us

 Autumn Conrad Schiff, Recruiting Manager

-My grandmother was widowed at age 28 with four young kids in 1960 at a time when most women didn’t have the independence we take for granted today.
+My grandmother was widowed at age 28 with four young kids.
+This was in 1960 at a time when most women didn’t have the independence we take for granted today.
 To support family, she went to school and got a job as a secretary.
 She eventually started her own business and became financially independent, but still taught all of her grandchildren to sew, garden, cook, and work hard.
 She was a great role model.

 Jen Todd, Senior Manager, Client Services